Competing Information in a Free Press

-2. UNCOVER: Investigative Journalists, Then and Now: Nellie Bly, Ida Tarbell, Ida B. Wells, Upton Sinclair, Rachel Carson, and Modern Examples
+2. UNCOVER: Investigative Journalists and Whistleblowers: Nellie Bly, Ida Tarbell, Ida B. Wells, Upton Sinclair, Rachel Carson, and Modern Examples

 Investigative journalism is one of the ways that a free press provides truthful information to people.
 Investigative journalism “involves exposing to the public matters that are concealed–either deliberately by someone in a position of power, or accidentally, behind a chaotic mass of facts and circumstances that obscure understanding.
 It requires using both secret and open sources and documents” (Mark Lee Hunter as cited in UNESCO, 2015, para.
 1).

 The United States has a history of courageous investigative journalists willing to “speak truth to power” by informing the public of intolerable conditions and corrupt practices by citizens and companies.